 INTERNAL AUDIT FUNCTION

 The Audit Committee engaged RSM, an external professional firm to provide independent internal audit services to the Group.
-RSM provides the Audit Committee with quarterly reports of their audit findings and observations, together with recommendations and Management’s action plans to enhance the systems of internal control.
+RSM provides the Audit Committee with quarterly reports of their audit findings and observations, together with recommendations and Management’s action plans to enhance the internal control system.
 The Audit Committee reviews the internal audit reports and reports to the Board on significant control issues noted.
 Follow-up audits are carried out to ascertain if Management’s actions are effectively implemented.

 The principal roles of the Internal Auditors are to assist the Audit Committee in discharging its duties and responsibilities in respect of reviewing the adequacy and effectiveness of the internal control system, risk management framework, governance and control processes.

-During the financial year ended 31 August 2018, the cost incurred for the internal audit function amounted to approximately RM44,500/-.
+During the financial year ended 31 August 2019, the cost incurred for the internal audit function amounted to RM38,500/-.

 OTHER RISK MITIGATION PROCESSES